Vidal Brujan Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff last season ranked 19th in the big leagues.
+- The Red Sox pitching staff was 19th in MLB last season with a collective 8.5 strikeouts per nine innings.

-- The Red Sox had the 25th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Red Sox's 4.54 team ERA ranked 25th among all MLB pitching staffs.

-- Red Sox pitchers combined to allow 185 total home runs at a rate of 1.1 per game (23rd in the league).
+- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- Whitlock will take the mound to start for the Red Sox, his first this season.
+- The Red Sox will send Sale (1-0) to make his third start of the season.

-- When he last appeared on Friday, Sept.
-16, the 26-year-old righty threw in relief and went one scoreless inning against the Kansas City Royals.
+- In his most recent appearance on Thursday, the lefty threw five innings against the Detroit Tigers, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.